Application and Assessment of Divide-and-Conquer-based Heuristic Algorithms for some Integer Optimization Problems: The Mutidimensional Knapsack Problem (d-KP)

-The Divide-and-Conquer method for solving the 0-1KP was introduced in \cite{MoralesMartinez}.
-There, an extensive discussion (theoretical and empirical) was presented on the possible strategies to implement it.
-Here, its conclusions are merely adjusted to yield the following method \begin{definition}[Divide-and-Conquer Method for d-KP] Let $ \Pi = \big\langle (c(i))_{i \in [D]}, (p(j))_{j \in [N]}, \big\{ w(i, j) : j \in [N], i \in [D] \big\} \big\rangle $ be an instance of \textsc{Problem} \ref{Pblm Original d-KP} \begin{enumerate}[(i)] \item Sort the items in decreasing order according to the efficiency coefficients and re-index them so that
+A Divide-and-Conquer method for solving the 0-1KP was introduced in \cite{MoralesMartinez}.
+There, an extensive discussion (both, theoretical and empirical) was presented on the possible strategies to implement it.
+Here, its conclusions are merely adjusted to yield the following method \begin{definition}[A Divide-and-Conquer Algorithm for d-KP] Let $ \Pi = \big\langle (c(i))_{i \in [D]}, (p(j))_{j \in [N]}, \big\{ w(i, j) : j \in [N], i \in [D] \big\} \big\rangle $ be an instance of \textsc{Problem} \ref{Pblm Original d-KP} \begin{enumerate}[(i)] \item Sort the items in decreasing order according to the efficiency coefficients and re-index them so that

 \item Define $ V_{\lt} = \{ j \in [N]: j \text{ is odd}\} $, $ V_{\rt} = \{ j \in [N]: j \text{ is even}\}$ and